Understanding your menstrual cycle can help you get pregnant faster. It’s also a great way to get more in tune with your body.

-As soon as it’s been released from the ovary, the egg cell is captured by the the finger-like end (fimbria) of the fallopian tube, and brought into the tube where it starts its journey towards the uterus.
+As soon as it’s been released from the ovary, the egg cell is captured by the the finger-like end (fimbria) of the fallopian tube.
+It is brought into the tube, and starts its journey towards the uterus.

 Fascinatingly, if one of the fallopian tubes is missing, the other tube can still pick up the egg from the ovary on the opposite side.